morgannash1/twitter_nlp_project/README.md

 The presence of social media today allows for constant real-time communication which can present issues for companies to deal with.
 [Twitter](https://x.com/), now X, is one of the largest social media platforms where users' short messages are posted in real-time.
 One negative tweet could quickly blow up into a company's PR nightmare if left untouched.
 Ineffective monitoring of what's being said about a company online can lead to slow crisis response, missed customer service opportunities, and permanent brand damage.
 A classification model is necessary to filter out the noise and help to automate some of this process.

+## Objective:¶
+Monitoring tweets manually would be impossible.
+The main goal of this project is to build an NLP classification model that acts as a screening system to categorize incoming online text into sentiment classes (negative, neutral, or positive).
+We prioritize the negative category, as it carries the highest risk.
+The model's primary features are the raw tweet text, and the mulit-class target is the sentiment.
+Once the model labels a tweet as negative, human teams can intervene and address them before they escalate, preventing minor complaints from growing into major public relations crises.

 <img src="images/domino_effect.jpg" width="600">

 ### Stakeholders: